Applications to join are now closed

 The project

-To establish a global biomolecular observatory for marine life, helping to better understand our Ocean.
+We aim to establish a global biomolecular observatory for marine life, helping to better understand our Ocean.

 How does it work?